| ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~Oklahoma's latest farm and ranch news Your Update from Ron Hays of RON for Monday January 10, 2011

 Board met in Columbus, Ohio.
 The board hopes that Oklahoma producers and

+producer leaders will participate in the meeting.
 Oklahoma ranks eighth nationally in total swine numbers and fifth in the number of pigs produced; the state is a major producer of piglets that are finished in nearby states.
 According to data from the U.S. Department of Agriculture, Oklahoma producers market approximately 7.5-million hogs annually, producing cash receipts of more than 636-million dollars.
 Nearly 16-thousand Oklahomans are employed in swine production.
 Gene Nemechek, a swine veterinarian from Springdale, Arkansas, and president of the National Pork Board, points out that - producers from different parts of the country face unique challenges and sometimes have unique views on issues confronting the pork production industry.
 Nemechek says, "We look forward to learning from our fellow producers in Oklahoma."
 Click here for more details on the National Pork Board Meeting this week in Oklahoma City. | |

-Website for the Eastern Livestock Mess ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ The website is
+| Website for the Eastern Livestock Mess ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~The website is

 called the Eastern Livestock Bankruptcy site- and has been set up by the